 Faith-Based Responses to Substance Use

-Sarah Howell-Miller, Brett McCarty, and Rachel Meyer
+Sarah Howell-Miller, Brett McCarty, Rachel Meyer, and Alyssa Kitlas (Moderator)

 In this session, we will hear from representatives of two different but complementary initiatives representing faith-based responses to substance use.
 Rev. Sarah Howell-Miller will uplift her work with Faith in Harm Reduction, a collaboration between the National Harm Reduction Coalition and Judson Memorial Church, and their new Spirit of Harm Reduction Toolkit.
 Rev. Howell-Miller will also speak to the local church experience of supporting harm reduction in her role as Senior Pastor of Green Street United Methodist Church in Winston-Salem, NC, which hosts Twin City Harm Reduction Collective, a syringe service program, in its building.
 In the second part of this session, Brett McCarty and Rachel Meyer will focus on the work of the Churches Promoting Recovery (CPR) Project and their efforts to develop accessible resources through translational research that will help churches stem the tide of opioid and substance use issues.
 McCarty and Meyer will present early findings from their research on varying responses across denominational and demographic differences, and they will describe their plans for dissemination and implementation of resources and best practices based on those findings.